melon-masou/LoopV/README.md

 ### Network Modes

-The gateway VM supports two modes.
-After creation it starts in VmNat mode.
+The gateway VM supports two modes (after creation it starts in VmNat mode):

-VmNat: VM accesses the internet through the host NAT.
+- VmNat: VM accesses the internet through the host NAT.
 Host traffic is not routed through the VM, but it can serve as a gateway for WSL or other VMs.
-L3Gateway: VM takes over Layer 3 ownership of the physical adapter, including DHCP address acquisition and outbound routing.
+- L3Gateway: VM takes over Layer 3 ownership of the physical adapter, including DHCP address acquisition and outbound routing.
 All host traffic is routed through VM first.

 Use `scripts\ModeVmNat.bat` and `scripts\ModeL3Gateway.bat` to switch between modes.